dansanderson/mega65-welcome-guide/things-youll-need.md

 1. Your MEGA65 personal computer
 2. Power supply
 3. The MEGA65 User's Guide
-4. Your personal registration code, on a piece of paper
+4. Your personal registration code, on a piece of paper (possibly tucked into the User's Guide)
 5. The internal SD memory card (installed inside the MEGA65)

 For this Guide, you will also need: